StuartSmith/VueJS-Samples/vuetodo/README.md

-# Vue Todo
+# Vue To Do

 This is an example application using Vue JS as a To Do list editor application.
-The application is quite simple, using Json Place Holder as a Mock backend to create and remove todos from a list of todo items.
+The application is quite simple, using Json Place Holder as a Mock backend to create and remove to dos from a list of todo items.

 ![Alt text](https://github.com/StuartSmith/VueJS-Samples/blob/master/vuetodo/GitHubImage/2020-10-07%2020-54-33.gif?raw=true "VueJS To Do Application")

 ### Known issue:
-Since this is a Mock API, creating more than one todo, will cause an error where multiple todos with the same ID will be generated and added to the list of todos elements.
+Since this is a Mock API, creating more than one to do, will cause an error where multiple to dos with the same ID will be generated and added to the list of to do elements.

 **[Vue warn]: Duplicate keys detected: '201'.
 This may cause an update error.**